"For David, after he had served his own generation by the will of God, fell on sleep, and was laid unto his fathers, and saw corruption."

 She was now ruined.
 Her brother, Absalom questioned her and she told him what happened.
 He took her into his house to live and told her not to say anything about it.
 David found out and all he did was get angry.
 He never did anything about it.
 Look at the failure in that family.
 Look at the level of dysfunction within their walls.
 Look at the position Tamar was in - in that no family member fought for her or protected her.
 She suffered for the rest of her life.

-Well...we know how the story ended; after two years goes by, Absalom sets up a plot and kills his half brother Amnon for the rape of his sister, Tamar.
+Well...we know how the story ended; two years go by, Absalom sets up a plot and kills his half brother Amnon for the rape of his sister, Tamar.
 After that, more things happen in that family that continued the toxic fall out.